CubicZebra/informatics/docs/source/supplement/supp_b2.rst

       V_K = \frac{\pi^{\frac{K}{2}}}{\Gamma(\frac{K}{2}+1)} R^K

-   Its surface area will be one dimensional degenerated like:
+   Its surface area will be one dimension degenerated as the form of:

    .. math::
       :label: surface of K dimensional sphere